philippgille/hello-netcoreapp/README.md

     - .vscode: Contains files for debugging in Visual Studio Code.
 Used in case you open the /src directory of the repository as workspace in Visual Studio Code
 - /publish: Contains scripts for building and publishing the app
     - output: When running one of the publish scripts, this directory will contain the resulting files, e.g. `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
-- Dockerfile: The Dockerfile for building a Docker image with the app
+- Dockerfile: The Dockerfile for building a Docker image for Linux containers with the app
+- Dockerfile.nano: The Dockerfile for building a Docker image for Windows containers with the app

 Build
 -----